reductstore/homepage/_posts/2023-01-09-py-sdk-quick-start.md

     # The simplest case.
 Write some data with the current timestamp
     await bucket.write("entry-1", b"Hello, World!")

     # More complex case.
-Upload a file in chunks with a custom timestamp unix timestamp in milliseconds
+Upload a file in chunks with a custom timestamp unix timestamp in microseconds
     async def file_reader():
         """Read the current example in chunks of 50 bytes""" with open(CURRENT_FILE, "rb") as file: